 Danish rider Jonas Vingegaard wins the Tour de France for 2nd straight year

-Tour de France winner Denmark's Jonas Vingegaard, wearing the overall leader's yellow jersey, and his teammates cross the finish line of the twenty-first stage of the Tour de France cycling race over 115 kilometers (71.5 miles) with start in Saint-Quentin-en-Yvelines and finish on the Champs-Elysees avenue in Paris, France, Sunday, July 23, 2023.
-(AP Photo/Thibault Camus)
+Tour de France winner Denmark's Jonas Vingegaard, wearing the overall leader's yellow jersey, lifts his bicycle after the twenty-first stage of the Tour de France cycling race over 115 kilometres with start in Saint-Quentin-en-Yvelines and finish on the Champs-Elysees in Paris, France, July 23, 2023.
+(Marco Bertorello/Pool Photo via AP)

 Share: